nodejs/node/doc/api/fs.md

 <!-- source_link=lib/fs.js -->

-The `fs` module provides an API for interacting with the file system in a manner closely modeled around standard POSIX functions.
+The `fs` module enables interacting with the file system in a way modeled on standard POSIX functions.

 To use this module: